JosephIsaacTurner/cellular_neuroscience/3_Synaptic_Physiology/README.md

 # Module 3: Synaptic Physiology

-This module covers the development of the nervous system.
-We learn how the nervous system is pattened in early embryonic development, how neurons find their targets, and how synapses are formed.
-We also learn about neurodegeneration and regeneration, and how the brain can repair itself after injury.
+Module 3 explores synaptic transmission, including the release of neurotransmitters into the synaptic cleft and their binding to postsynaptic receptors.
+We cover key concepts in synaptic plasticity, including long-term potentiation and depression, which underlie learning and memory formation.
+Also discussed are supporting structures like the blood-brain barrier and cerebrospinal fluid system that regulate the neuronal environment, and cerebrovascular physiology including regulation of blood flow to the brain.
+By the end, you will have a foundational understanding of synaptic communication between neurons and how the synapse can be modified for memory and learning.

 [**Key Terms**](3_key_terms.csv)